uribench/handbook-workshop/Guides/About/Exercise_3.md

 1. Filename - The main file of the topic has to be called `index.md`.
 It will serve as the entry point when referencing the parent directory.
-Any addition secondary file under the same directory should have a name using "Title Case" with spaces.
-The secondary files, if exist, may be referred by the main file, bt cannot be referred directly by any guide or other topic.
+Any addition secondary file under the same directory should have a name using 'Title Case' with spaces.
+The secondary files, if exist, may be referred by the main file, but cannot be referred directly by any guide or other topic.
 2. Title - The title of the main file should be the same as the hosting directory.
 Use H1 header.
 3. Introduction - Short section immediately below the Title to introduce the topic
 4. Additional Sections - One or more additional sections with sub-titles.
 Use H2 or higher headers.